cotodevel/toolchaingenericds/README.md

 	- DLDI RAMDISK Support.
 DLDI in emulator environment.
 		Notes:
 		DLDI RAMDisk: Download http://memory.dataram.com/products-and-services/software/ramdisk#freeware, mount a RAMDisk, copy files to it.
 Then use Desmume, choose Slot-2 (Gba slot) -> GBA Cartridge, choose the RAMDisk!.
 Launch emulator, TGDS Project now works with DLDI (32MB @ 0x08000000)!

+Changelog:

+TGDS 1.6:
+- Improved hardware IRQs, improved compatibility with nearly 99% of cards, loaders, emulators, etc. TGDS really works now.
+- Removed experimental ARM7 DLDI support because it needed a stable codebase first.
+This was mostly for DSi support.
+If someone else is willing to give proper DSi support, I can add such methods back.
+- ARM9 payload lzss compression, TGDS Binaries should be about ~40% smaller, and when TGDS project runs, it is decompressed realtime.

+TGDS 1.5:
+- Added Custom memory allocators.
+Allows to set a custom memory allocator to ARM7 and ARM9 NDS ARM Core
+- Added keyboard support, WAV sound streaming, sound effects playback, Event signaling (which allows to map keys, timeouts, sounds, etc)
+- Added ARM7 Filesystem, allows to open a file handle from ARM9 and read/write to it... through interrupts! which takes very little power and is efficient.
+- Thousands of micro updates which improve compatibility with legacy NDS homebrew
+- Experimental ARM7 DLDI support

+TGDS 1.4:
+- Improved stability on some cards still broken on 60% of them
+- Improved DSWNIFI / TGDS hardware driver support
+- Added ToolchainGenericDS Filesystem driver

+TGDS 1.3:
+Rewrote TGDS hardware drivers / Malloc partially working
+- Added DSWNIFI
+- ZLIB (Deflate) support

+TGDS 1.2:
+- Rewrote TGDS hardware drivers

+TGDS 1.1:
+Implemented DLDI driver / Basic Console rendering support

+TGDS 1.0:
+- First release, very unstable NDS support.
+- Makefiles / linkers / and newlib-nds support through a GPL v2 license
+- Adds a template system, where TGDS projects hook to a standard TGDS codebase.
+Improves scalability from the start.

 The environment uses GCC 4.9.2 to build Newlib 2.1 for Nintendo DS, and ToolchainGenericDS.